Frequently Asked Questions About Booking An Appointment

 I do value you as a potential client, and I will answer whatever questions you have above and beyond this information, so please reach back out to me via text at 505-554-5185 if your question is not addressed here.

 The most common one I get is on price.
-For a basic 1-hour lymphatic session (detox, post-op, cancer recovery, etc.) the cost is $125.
+For a basic 1-hour lymphatic session (detox, post-op, cancer recovery, etc.) the cost is the same, no matter what you are being seen for.
 I do offer package deals.
-Further info on discounted package pricing can be found here.
+Info on discounted package pricing can be found here.

 How Many Massages Do I Need?